rzc0d3r/ESET-KeyGen/README.md

 1. Do not minimize or close the browser window before the program is finished!!!
 2. Do not create many license keys in a short period of time, otherwise you will be blocked in ESET HOME for a certain period of time
+3. If the program crashes after many attempts and you know that the program is up to date.
+Try using a VPN